 Dr. Balyasnikova is broadly interested in (older) adult and lifelong learning.
-Currently, she is exploring older immigrants’ educational engagement in community-based settings.
+Currently, she is exploring older immigrants’ English language learning experiences in community-based settings.
 Her research draws on creative research methods to understand the complexity of learning processes in later adulthood.
 Namely, using narrative ethnographic methods, she merges traditional ethnographic data generation with facilitation of oral, written, and multimodal storytelling.
-By analyzing learning that occurs at the intersection of ageing and immigration, her work suggests new pathways of community-based curriculum and educational policy in the context of changing demographics in Canada.
+By analyzing language learning that occurs at the intersection of ageing and immigration, her work suggests new pathways of community-based curriculum and educational policy in the context of changing demographics in Canada.

 Dr. Balyasnikova's current research projects are: